laurelschwulst/elventy-laurel/e/spiral.md

 <p>Snails (and other gastropods like slugs) excrete slime.
 They make this slime to move, so that their bodies don’t lose moisture to the rugged terrain beneath them.
 This slime is beautiful because it glimmers.
 It’s also beautiful because it’s a map of time recently spent by the snail.
 Where is the snail now?
 And where was it going in the first place?</p>

-<p>We think the snail is a good mascot for TCI, as it is biologically forced to leave its slime (process, path) everywhere.
+<p>We think the snail is a good mascot for <a href="/e/the-creative-independent">The Creative Independent</a>, as it is biologically forced to leave its slime (process, path) everywhere.
 You could say our goal is to illuminate the (often hidden) slime of the artists we talk to.
 You could say we are a growing archive of slime.
 Perhaps it’s a worthy goal, as the snail’s trail doesn’t last long.
 Even slime evaporates.</p>

 <p>Snails are slow.
 Their only method of movement is flexing and releasing tension in their powerful stomach muscles, which happens to be a very slow process.
 We admire the snail’s slowness.
 We like to think this slowness helps it better navigate on its self-proclaimed journey.
 If a snail told you it wanted to be the “Wikipedia for the creative process,” would you believe it to follow through?</p>